thdal/MosaiqueRAT/README.md

 * New UI !
 * And many other great features !!

+# Launch Mosaic

+For the moment: Open solution in Your IDE and run the "Serveur"(Server) debugger, build the stub and go.

 # Licence

 Mosaic is distributed under the MIT License.
 Thanks to QuasarRAT, n1nj4sec, DarkComet for inspiration